jasonwong-lab/smk_sv/README.md

-# A snakemake pipeline to call structural variants from ONT data
+# A snakemake pipeline to call structural variants from tumor-only ONT data

-***Note: This pipeline is in its early stages.
-Please use with caution.***
+> :warning: This pipeline is in its early stages.
+Please use with caution.

 ## Author